RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 * data_position - position to write the data + Write enable bit
 * Offset - picture location on the screen
 * size - picture size
-* data_in - "1" or "0" that are written in array
+* data_in - "1" or "0" that is written in an array
 * hst, vst - current position on the screen
 * rgb - signal to be displayed on the screen

 I created and connected another block design.
 As seen in the picture below: